 The WaLC’s attendance and cancelation policies are handled through TutorTrac, and students will be notified by email of their missed appointments.
 Violations of the active participation, appointment scheduling, disruptive behavior, cell phone use, and facilities and materials policies will result in a direct verbal warning from either the tutor or another member of the WaLC staff.
 Subsequent violations of the same kind could result in loss of privileges, but serious disruptions or obstructions of learning may result in immediate dismissal from the center and referral to the Department of Student Community Ethics.

 We expect students to be active participants in the learning process.
 The WaLC’s services are intended to supplement class instruction but not to replace missed class content.
 Tutors will not write your papers for you, complete your homework assignments, or re-lecture material that you missed because of absences from class.
 Students who participate in tutoring to earn extra credit for a class also are required to comply with this policy.
 Students are not allowed to log in to TutorTrac unless they are actively engaged in a tutoring session, and students may not drop-off papers and expect them to be assessed without a corresponding in-person appointment.
+In addition, students are limited to one hour of tutoring at a time.

-What to bring to your course tutoring sessions:
+What to bring to your tutoring session:

 - Making an appointment will guarantee you a collaborative session with a writing tutor.